 9. An insulated cup like a Hydroflask or Yeti

 Lots of plastic is used at all-inclusive resorts.
 Some resorts are going with reusable options, but let’s be honest; those tiny plastic (reusable or not) cups don’t hold much anyway.
-By bringing your own, you’ll be saving both plastic and trips to the pool bar.
+You’ll save both plastic and trips to the pool bar by bringing your own.

 10. A lounge for the pool